Pierremarien/Movie-app/README.md

 ## RoadMap

-- adding the authentication
+- add functionality to vote for a movie if logged in and send the data from that vote

-- display he loggin button accordingly if logged in or not
+- add comments section to a movie

-- add loggout button
+- add filters buttons logic to similar movies

-- add functionality to vote for a movie iff logged in and send the data from that vote
+- redo the fetch on the pagination based on the scroll, check how it wirks with server side rendering

-- add filters buttons logic (Need a filter on the different genres, filter by popularity, vote average, Release date (oldest, most recent),)
+- fix the searchbar (some styles got buggued and need to work on the redirection).

-- add search filter.
+- add account page to check movies the user voted on and other functionalities